5l1v3r1/NAT-Coin/README.md

 > Note that only one wallet can be running on a machine at one time and only one node can be running on a machine at one time but as they use diffrent ports you can run one node and one wallet on the same machine at the same time.

+### Install
 1. download the latest release
 2. extract the files
 4. launch the wallet and go through the first time setup

+### First time setup
+run the fts.py file to set your user id and the password then run nodeEdit.py to enter the ip adresses of all of the nodes, and do the same thing any time your nodes ip adress changes

 # Instructions